weaverbel/intro-computational-thinking/index.md

 - Identify the steps involved in computational thinking
 - Break a problem down into more manageable parts
 - Develop a series of steps (also known an `algorithm`) to solve a problem
-- Use abstraction to make the steps re-usable
+- Use abstraction so the steps can be re-used for similar problems

 #### Audience